Pylons-tech/pylons/README.md

 This repository contains:

-* The Pylons blockchain software, written in Go using the Cosmos-SDK.
+* The Pylons blockchain software, written in Go using the Cosmos-SDK on Tendermint consensus.
 * Big Dipper, a block explorer from Forbole that we have customized for use with Pylons.
 Thank you Forbole!
 * Our genesis state